gloery/Capstone-Work/README.md

 A collection of Wikipedia tools implented in a Chrome browser extension to give users information to assist in determining the reliability of Wikipedia articles and users.

-This is a work in progress.
-Updates will be pushed as they are completed, and the project is scheduled to be completed in mid-February 2015.
+This is an old version of the code.
+For the full results of the project, and instructions for installing the software, visit http://cs.carleton.edu/cs_comps/1415/jadrian3/final-results/index.html